Game score: Theoretical maximum scores

 The maximum possible game score in a nine-inning game while allowing no baserunners is 114, possible only if a pitcher goes nine innings while striking out every batter he faces and facing three batters per inning.
 The pitcher receives 50 to begin with, and loses no points because there are no hits, walks, or runs of any kind.
 He receives 27 points for the 27 outs, and 10 points for five innings completed after the fourth inning, for a total of 87.
 In this "perfect score" scenario, the pitcher would have to strike out every hitter he faced, netting him an additional 27 points, for a grand total of 114.

-The absolute maximum possible score requires the extremely unlikely scenario in which three base runners reach base each inning on wild pitches or passed balls on third strikes.
-If this were to happen such that no one scored, and the pitcher recorded all outs by strikeout, a pitcher could theoretically record six strikeouts per inning, and thus 54 for the game, netting him 54 points in addition to the 87 he would have received as described above, for a total of 141.
+The absolute maximum possible score requires the extremely unlikely scenario in which three base runners reach base each inning on wild pitches or passed balls on dropped third strikes.
+If this were to happen such that no one scored, and the pitcher recorded all outs by strikeout, a pitcher could theoretically record six strikeouts per inning, and thus 54 for the game, netting him 54 points in addition to the 87 he would have received as described above, for a total of 141 in a 9 inning game.
+Six strikeouts in an inning is not a theoretical maximum, but beyond six batters, runs would inevitably start scoring, hurting the game score more than any additional strikeouts could help.
+Given that a pitcher could theoretically pitch every inning of a 0-0 game, and game could theoretically extend indefinitely at that 0-0 score, there is no true limit to potential game score.

+The fantastic improbability of this can be illustrated by the fact that there has never, in the entire 150+-year history of major league baseball, been one single instance of a six-strikeout inning -- or even a five-strikeout inning.
+A four-strikeout inning occurs rarely, and has happened on just under 100 occasions.